 Cons: When there are very large populations, it is often difficult to identify every member of the population and the pool of subjects becomes biased.
-Dialling numbers from a phone book for instance, may not be entirely random as the numbers, though random, would correspond to a localized region.
+Dialing numbers from a phone book for instance, may not be entirely random as the numbers, though random, would correspond to a localized region.
 A sample created by doing so might leave out many sections of the population that are significant to the study.

-When: Your given population is logically homogenous
+When: Your given population is logically homogenous.

 How: In a systematic sample, after you decide the sample size, arrange the elements of the population in some order and select terms at regular intervals from the list.

 Pros: The main advantage of using systematic sampling over simple random sampling is its simplicity.
 Another advantage of systematic random sampling over simple random sampling is the assurance that the population will be evenly sampled.
 There exists a chance in simple random sampling that allows a clustered selection of subjects.
 This can be avoided through systematic sampling.

 Cons: The possible weakness of the method that may compromise the randomness of the sample is an inherent periodicity of the list.
 This can be avoided by randomizing the list of your population entities, as you would randomize a deck of cards for instance, before you proceed with systematic sampling.